 The achilles heel of this system is version control: consider that you have two similar printers on two different print servers.
 One server has a driver version 26.232 the other has version 26.234, in theory the client will download the latest driver and use it for both printers, in practice the results are less predictable - the worst case being a driver download every time the user prints.

 Whenever a new driver is installed on a print server, you can force all users who have a connection to that print queue, to download the updated driver.
-This is done by changing the Print Share name on the server [Press Apply] Then change back to the original Share Name [Press Apply again].
+To force this update, change the Print Share name on the server [Press Apply] Then change back to the original Share Name [Press Apply again].

 Change the printer MyPrintShare to MyPrintShareX [Apply] then change back to MyPrintShare.

 If you can arrange that each user connects to only one print server, management becomes much easier.
 If you have multiple print servers, consider duplicating queues so that no user has to access more than one print server.

 The Microsoft Print Migrator has now been superseded by PRINTBRM which can backup and restore Print Queues.

 To update client printer connections, use qchange this will not only change the clients connection to a different Print Queue but will also also preserve the user's default printer.